qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    This may indicate an issue to detect:

-   * features geometry type: in which case you can select the appropriate one in the drop-dowmn list of the :guilabel:`Spatial Type` column
+   * features geometry type: in which case you can select the appropriate one in the drop-down list of the :guilabel:`Spatial Type` column
    * layer CRS: you can enter the correct code in the :guilabel:`SRID` column
    * layer's primary key, in order to unequivocally identify each feature: this can be fixed by selecting one or more attributes in the drop-down list